WISDOM FOR LIVING DAILY DEVOTIONAL

 “Timothy, guard what God has entrusted to you.
 Avoid godless, foolish discussions with those who oppose you with their so-called knowledge.
 Some people have wandered from the faith by following such foolishness” (1 Timothy 6:20-21 New Living Translation).

 Ahab didn’t know that the man telling him the story was one of the sons of the prophets and was actually talking about him (Ahab).
 Ahab was quick to condemn the man.
-He told him, “So shall your judgment be; you yourself have decided it” (verse 40b New King James Version).
+“Then the king of Israel said to him, ‘So shall your judgment be; you yourself have decided it’” (verse 40b New King James Version).

-The man whom Ahab allowed to escape instead of killing him, was Ben-Hadad, the king of Syria.
+The man whom Ahab allowed to escape instead of killing him was Ben-Hadad, the king of Syria.
 With the help of the LORD, Israel had defeated Syria in battle twice and in the second battle killed one hundred thousand Syrian foot soldiers in one day (1 Kings 20:29).
-The rest had fled to Aphek, into the city where a wall fell on twenty-seven thousand of the men.
-Ben-Hadad also fled into the city, and into an inner chamber.
+The rest had fled to Aphek, into the city where the wall fell on twenty-seven thousand of the men.
+Ben-Hadad also fled into the city and hid in an inner chamber.

-At the suggestion of Ben-Hadad’s servants, they came to Ahab wearing sackcloth around his waists and ropes around his heads to beg that his life be spared.
+At the suggestion of Ben-Hadad’s servants, they came to Ahab wearing sackcloth around their waists and ropes around their heads to beg him to spare Ben-Hadad’s life.
 Ahab asked that they should bring him, calling him his brother.
 He spared his life instead of killing him.
 He made a treaty with him after promising to restore the cities, which his father took from Ahab’s father.
 He also promised that Ahab could set up marketplaces for himself in Damascus, as his father had done in Samaria.

 In closing his first letter to Timothy, his son in the ministry, Paul told him, “Timothy, guard what God has entrusted to you.
 Avoid godless, foolish discussions with those who oppose you with their so-called knowledge.
 Some people have wandered from the faith by following such foolishness” (1 Timothy 6:20-21 New Living Translation).
-Please take note again of that word, guard.
-It means to watch or keep.
+Please note again the word “guard.”
+It means to protect, keep, or keep safe.

 Timothy must avoid godless, foolish discussions with those who opposed him with their so-called knowledge.
 Why?
 Because such foolish discussions were dangerous or inimical to his ministry.
 He must avoid them so that he would not go the way of some people who had wandered from the faith by following such foolishness.

 Anyone in the ministry today must also heed Paul’s counsel to Timothy.
-There are things they must forgo in order to keep what God has committed into their hands.
-In fact, they must guard what God has entrusted into their hands.
-That word guard presupposes that there is a threat.
+There are things they must forgo in order to keep safe what God has committed into their hands.
+They must guard what God has entrusted into their hands.
+The word “guard” presupposes that there is a threat.
 And surely, there are threats.
 Anyone who is not careful or vigilant enough could lose what has been entrusted to him.

 In 2 Timothy 2:15-16, Paul gave Timothy a similar counsel: “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.
 But shun profane and idle babblings, for they will increase to more ungodliness” (New King James Version).

 Commit yourself to minister the Word of truth.
 Guard what God has entrusted to you.
 Run in your lane.
 Don’t get involved in unnecessary arguments, debates, or causes that will derail you from the race that God has set before you.
-There are some ministers who have lost direction or even their ministries because of this.
-Some were lured into some causes, deceived that they would derive some benefits that would help them to fulfil their call better.
+Some ministers have lost direction or even their ministries because of this.
+Some were deceived into participating in some causes, believing that they would derive some benefits that would help them to fulfil their call better.
 Such pursuits turned out to be the devil’s open doors.